matplotlib/matplotlib/doc/README.txt

 * mpl_toolkits - documentation of individual toolkits that ship with matplotlib

-* make.py - the build script to build the html or PDF docs
+* Makefile and make.bat - the build script to build the html or PDF docs

 * index.rst - the top level include document for matplotlib docs